Jump to topic

 Many people abuse Percocet because, in high doses, it can cause heroin-like effects.
 These include euphoria, relaxation, and heightened pleasure.
 However, Percocet is a habit-forming drug.
 Tolerance and addiction develop quickly.

 Percocet and other opiates change the way your brain functions.
-You can also develop a tolerance, meaning you need more of the drug to achieve the same effect.
+You can also develop a tolerance, meaning you need greater quantities of the drug to achieve the same effect.
 This can lead users to develop an addiction to oxycodone.

 If someone develops a dependency on oxycodone, they may experience withdrawal when they stop using the drug.
-The intensity of the withdrawal symptoms will depend on the strength of their addiction.
+Withdrawal is characterized by intense physical symptoms.
+The intensity of the symptoms will depend on the strength of their addiction.

 Common Percocet withdrawal symptoms include: